Nepal Trekking Gear. What to Wear, What to Take.

 Trekking and Travel Gear For Nepal, Advice

 If you’re long-term backpacking or on a gap year you simply can’t fill your bag with the perfect piece of gear for every occasion.
-If your trek in the Himalayas is a one-off, big event, and you have cash to burn, sure, buy all the designer gear.
+If your trek in the Himalayas is a one-off, big event, and you have cash to burn, buy all the designer gear.

 I’m not trying to give advice on what you should or should not pack for your trip to Nepal, just present you with options that will help you ignore the marketers, save the planet through consuming less and save your cash if that is your preference.